ices-eg/wg_MGWG/README.md

 **23-27 September 2019**

-This timing gets us safely past family vacation time, makes it easier for NOAA staff to get funded, and enables people to attend related events such as the JRC Ensemble Modelling group (26-30 Aug), ICES Annual Science Conference (9-12 Sep), AFS Annual Meeting (29 Sep-3 Oct), etc.
+This timing gets us safely past family vacation time, makes it easier for NOAA staff to get their travel funded, and enables people to attend related events such as the JRC Ensemble Modelling group (26-30 Aug), ICES Annual Science Conference (9-12 Sep), AFS Annual Meeting (29 Sep-3 Oct), etc.

 Venue TBD.